 Lipoedema is a life-long condition.
-Usually, it can be well managed with conservative therapy, like wearing compression garments, exercise, and weight management.
+Usually, it can be well managed with conservative therapy.
+This includes wearing compression garments, exercise and weight management.
 In exceptional cases, treatment may include surgery, for example liposuction.
 Together with an experienced therapist, you will develop an individual and holistic treatment plan.

 What happens after diagnosis?

 Diagnosing lipoedema involves a general health checkup.
 Holistic treatment includes compression therapy, maintaining a healthy weight, balanced nutrition, as well as supporting your emotional well-being.

 - Compression therapy

 - Psychological support (including realistic and achievable goals and managing expectations)

 - Surgical procedures under certain circumstances (e.g. liposuction)

 You probably know that compression therapy is a key element when treating lipoedema.
 There is a range of different types of compression garments.
 Flat-knit compression garments including stockings, leggings and tights are preferable in the treatment of lipoedema.
 The benefits of compression garments include: